Edwinliby/Hacktoberfest2022/README.md

 # Why Should I Contribute❓

-Hacktoberfest has a simple and plain moto.
+HacktoberFest has a simple and plain moto.

 > Support open source and earn a limited edition T-shirt!